arendst/Tasmota/API.md

 Callback availability can be checked by searching for either XdrvCall, XsnsCall, XdspCall, XnrgCall and XlgtCall.

-## Driver, Sensor and Energy Callback Ids
+## Driver, Sensor, Energy and Light Callback Ids

 The following table lists Callback Ids and their availability for a Driver, Sensor or Energy service.